tahaafzal5/AugieGeoTag/README.md

 # Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains the following folders:

 - `assets`: the folder containing all the images (please add all your images here)
 - `src`: the folder containing all the code